-The breed's popularity really began to take off after World War II, and in 1991, the Labrador Retriever became the most popular dog registered with the American Kennel Club — and he's held that distinction ever since.
-He also tops the list in Canada and England.
+The breed's popularity really began to take off after World War II, and in 1991, the Labrador Retriever became the most popular dog registered with the American Kennel Club--and they've held that distinction ever since.
+They also top the list in Canada and England.

-Today, Labs work in drug and explosive detection, search and rescue, therapy, assistance to the handicapped, and as retrievers for hunters.
+Today, Labs work in drug and explosive detection, search and rescue, therapy, assistance to those with disabilities, and as retrievers for hunters.
 They also excel in all forms of dog competitions: show, field, agility, and obedience.

 Males stand 22.5 to 24.5 inches, and weigh 65 to 80 pounds.
 Females stand 21.5 to 23.5 inches, and weigh 55 to 70 pounds.

 The Lab has the reputation of being one of the most sweet-natured breeds, and it's well deserved.
-He's outgoing, eager to please, and friendly with both people and other animals.
+They're outgoing, eager to please, and friendly with both people and other animals.

-Aside from a winning personality, he has the intelligence and eagerness to please that make him easy to train.
+Aside from a winning personality, they have the intelligence and eagerness to please that make them easy to train.
 Training is definitely necessary because this breed has a lot of energy and exuberance.
-The working heritage of the Lab means he is active.
-This breed needs activity, both physical and mental, to keep him happy.
+The working heritage of the Lab means they are active.
+This breed needs activity, both physical and mental, to keep them happy.
 There is some variation in the activity level of Labs: some are rowdy, others are more laid back.
 All thrive on activity.